DeWayne Lewis: Professional football

-In April 2009, Lewis signed an NFL contract with the Jacksonville Jaguars.
-He came to the attention of the Jaguars after running a sub 4.3 40-yard dash at BYU's pro day in March 2009 running a 4.28.
-At the time, Lewis said: "This is a great opportunity for me.
-I'm going to take this blessing and do what I can to make the best of it.
-The Jaguars love speed and they gave me an opportunity.
-Now I'm trying to get mentally ready for camp that starts later this week."

-In April 2010, Lewis was given a tryout with the Cincinnati Bengals.
-On May 3, 2010, Lewis was signed by the Bengals.
-He was the Bengals' special team rookie in the 2010 season.
-Lewis was placed on injured reserve status after he sustained an ankle injury in the beginning of the 2010 season.

-In April 2012 – 2014, Lewis received a tryout with the Chicago Bears before making practice squad with New England Patriots.
+Lewis had tryouts with multiple NFL teams but did not sign a contract.

 2011 IFAF World Championship

 In June 2011, Lewis was selected by USA Football to play for the 2011 United States national American football team at the 2011 IFAF World Championship in Austria.
 With 13 tackles, three tackles for loss, two blocked punts, one interception, and three pass breakups in four games, Lewis helped lead Team USA to the gold medal at the 2011 World Championship.
 He was selected as a first-team All-World defensive back and received the award as the Best Defensive Back at the 2011 World Championship.